ddrohan/web-app-dev-labs/lab3/step_4.md

 It's probably worth testing your app again just to confirm that the controllers you've updated still work so point your browser at [http://localhost:3000](http://localhost:3000) and try it out.

-### NB - Make sure you've added a script reference to your file in your Shell Page (index.ejs)
+### NOTE - Make sure you've added a script reference to your controller files in your Shell Page (index.ejs)

 ---